raffaelecassia/youtubetoolkit/README.md

 ## usage overview

-When launching the CLI with a command, it will print a URL which you must open in your browser (if it fails to automagically open a browser for you) to authorize the CLI to act on your behalf on your youtube account.
+When launching the CLI with a command for the first time, it will print a URL which you must open in your browser (if it fails to automagically open a browser for you) to authorize the CLI to act on your behalf on your youtube account.
 The flag `--token` allows you to specify the filename where the CLI will store the auth token.

 Data output will be printed to STDOUT while info and errors to STDERR.
 Commands like subscribe and playist-add can receive data from STDIN.
 This allow you to do your wizardry with OS pipes and i/o redirections.

 For example you can do something like this to copy subscriptions from one account to another:
 ```